-There no known way to prevent adhesions from forming, but options for pain relief and medical procedures are available that can help you manage them.
+There’s no known way to prevent adhesions from forming, but options for pain relief and medical procedures are available.
 Keep reading to learn more.

-Although adhesions can affect endometriosis symptoms, it’s important to understand that an adhesion comes with its own set of separate symptoms.
-That’s why when you develop endometriosis adhesions, your symptoms might change.
+Although adhesions can affect endometriosis symptoms, an adhesion comes with its own set of separate symptoms.
+That’s why your symptoms might change when you develop endometriosis adhesions.